Dolce Far Niente

 Maybe it will involve sitting silently in front of the fire.
 Encompassed by its warmth and security.
 Seeing the reflection of your mind in the changing, dancing flames.

-Or you may lounge on a chair.
-To feel the sensations of the sun and air on your skin.
-And reflect on what this year has meant to you.
-And what you would like to manifest.
+You literally may go on a retreat.
+Or digital detox.
+To reflect on what the year has meant to you.
+And what you would like to let go of.
+And what you wish to manifest.

 Maybe you just want to hang out at your favourite spot.
 And to contemplate resilience.
 Or to sit in joy.
+To feel the sensations of the sun and air on your skin.
+And give gratitude to all who and what you love.

 For some, you will want to meditate.
 Others will draw inspiration and solace from a book.
 Or a podcast.
+A conversation with the more-than-human world.

 The wish